passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 For our project, we started with the fundamental layers: openembedded-core and meta-openembedded, which provide the essential building blocks for our image—everything from standard utilities to package management.
 Since we’re working with an ST module, we included the relevant ST layers, which provide the kernel, board support, and base operating system components.
 On top of that, we added meta-engicam-st, which includes the device tree files and board-specific configurations for our hardware.
-To support our Flutter-based UI, we integrated the Flutter framework and its dependencies through via meta-clang and meta-flutter.
+To support our Flutter-based UI, we integrated the Flutter framework and its dependencies via meta-clang and meta-flutter.
 And finally, we have our custom layer, where we maintain the application recipe and any project-specific customisations.
 -->